17. Hateful Home

 Soon the small heap would grow into a rather large heap.
 It’s amazing the amount of trash one creates on a daily basis.
 Perhaps mine also appeared to be more than the average amount, because unlike the average household trash that was squeezed to be contained within the volume of the trash-bin, mine was not compacted.
 It was loose trash and therefore took up much more space.

 I usually would collect all this loose trash into garbage bags after a large mass had accumulated and started to smell badly.
 When the smell of garbage started to fill the air is when I felt most horribly guilty about what I was doing.
 I was living like a homeless person within an apartment.
-I didn’t ever allow anyone to come inside of my apartment for fear or their seeing the state it was in and that I, a seemingly normal person to most, was actually living among a large heap of trash.
+I didn’t ever allow anyone to come inside my apartment for fear of their seeing the state it was in and that I, a seemingly normal person to most, was actually living among a large heap of trash.

 Thankfully, I don’t remember ever actually falling on top of the trash.
 The trash in my bedroom also included discarded clothes that had somehow become “contaminated.”
 It took me a while to throw out the clothes because well, they were relatively new and most were costly.
 I tried to appease the extent of my wastefulness by sincerely endeavoring to wait long enough that the idea of washing and wearing one of these contaminated items again was feasible.
 Sometimes I was successful, but by a far greater measure, I was not.

 Anyway, tonight was a night I decided to muster the energy needed to clean up the trash heap.
 In addition to the growing smell, the intensifying self-loathing it yielded was also a strong motivator.
-To prepare for a night of trash heap removal, earlier I had bought a pair of heavy duty latex gloves and a container of trash bags from the supermarket.
+To prepare for a night of trash heap removal, earlier I had bought a pair of heavy-duty latex gloves and a container of trash bags from the supermarket.

 I also had designated the pair of underwear and the t-shirt I would wear to do the cleaning.
 The contemplation and assignment of a specific cleaning “outfit” was needed in advance, because whatever I wore while I did the trash heap cleaning would also have to be thrown out.
 Consequently, I went through underclothing like most people do with tissues.

-After psyching myself up mentally, I pulled on the latex gloves, pulled out a thirty ounce trash bag and started at the trash heap.
+After psyching myself up mentally, I pulled on the latex gloves, pulled out a thirty-ounce trash bag and started at the trash heap.
 I bent over it and made sure to avoid any contact with any part of my body that had bare skin exposed.
 As the heap was immense and extended far out onto the floor, I started with the very bottom.
 I scooped up trash with one of my gloved hands while holding the trash bag with the other and carefully started filling the bag with the accumulated trash.
 There were mostly discarded paper items, pages torn out of magazines and notebooks that were used as barriers for touching door handles and picking things up with.
 There was at least two or three rolls worth of paper-towels that were crumpled up into individual pieces, or more often folded over a few times to serve as a multi-layered fortified barrier.

 There were empty bottles of Snapple and Gatorade.
 Empty containers of milk and empty individual-sized pudding cup containers.
 There were many empty plastic containers actually.
 There were empty medium-sized containers of rice pudding and cottage cheese.
 There was usually at least one empty peanut butter container and several empty plastic water bottles of varying sizes.
 I came across a ton of wrappers from protein bars.
 I consumed many high-protein items.
 Despite being very sick mentally, I tried to be physically fit as best as I could.
 I worked out and tried to gain some muscle.
 Oftentimes this felt like a futile endeavor, but I needed to do it.
 It afforded me an outlet for my pent up….everything.

-Anyway, about three to four hours of scooping up trash and five filled 30 ounce gallon trash bags later, I was almost done.
+Anyway, about three to four hours into scooping up trash and five filled thirty-ounce gallon trash bags later, I was almost done.
 There were just small items left such as loose change that was “contaminated” somehow and crumbs from hardened old food and such things that fall to the bottom of a trash heap.
 After collecting the last of the change and other scraps, it appeared I was done.
 The trash heap in my living room was now all piled into trash bags in my living room.
 And most of the trash from the floor of my bedroom was also collected and bagged up.

 My lower back ached ferociously from the hours of bending over trash.
 I was drenched in sweat.
 I was almost in a zombie-like state due to my fuzzied mind and weary body that pined for a moment’s rest or even a brief pause in a horizontal position.
 Even sitting would be good.
 But I couldn’t sit.
 There was no way I could sit on the floor in my underwear.
 The only parts of my body that had touched the floor in two years were my shoed feet and gloved hands.
 There hadn’t been any bare skin contact in two years and one night of exhaustive trash collecting wouldn’t break that rule.
 I had to stand, bent over the entire time.
 Occasionally I would lower myself and rest in a tuck position of tuck-n-roll, but of course I wouldn’t roll.
 My legs and back could get some relief in the tuck position and still, only my feet were touching the floor.
 I had to be very cautious in the tuck position, because loss of balance (which was very feasible considering my weak state) could mean that some part of my uncovered body could touch the ground and that would result in even more ritualizing, including a lengthy and thorough cleansing in the shower.